FLCL: Reception and legacy

-Chainsaw Man creator Tatsuki Fujimoto has stated in his 3 million copies sold thank you letter to fans that Chainsaw man is a "wicked version of FLCL".
+Chainsaw Man creator Tatsuki Fujimoto has stated in his 3 million copies sold thank you letter to fans that Chainsaw Man is a "wicked version of FLCL".

 Awards and acclaims

 On August 12, 2003, a Time Warner press release noted the success of Cartoon Network: FLCL "ranked No. 42 among all shows on ad-supported cable among adults 18–34".
 Also in 2003, FLCL won third place for Best Animation Film at the Fantasia Festival.
 On February 24, 2007, FLCL was nominated for "Best Cast", and won "Best Comedy Series" and "Best Short Series" at the first American Anime Awards show.
 Anime Insider ranked FLCL 4th in their list of the best English-licensed anime of all time in November 2007.

-Sequels
+Sequel seasons

-Anime News Network reported on August 31, 2015 that the production studio Production I.G may have been planning a remake of the popular series after announcing their purchase of the rights to FLCL from production company Gainax.
-This led many to speculate on the potential of a remake or possible continuation of the series.

-According to Hideaki Anno, Anno's studio Khara was originally set to buy the rights to FLCL from Gainax.
-Before the deal was done however, Gainax suddenly raised the asking price causing the deal to fall though.
+On August 31, 2015, Anime News Network reported that Production I.G may have been planning a continuation or remake of the OVA series after announcing their acquisition of the rights to FLCL from production studio Gainax.
+According to Hideaki Anno, his animation studio Khara was originally set to buy the rights to FLCL from Gainax before Production I.G.
+However, before the deal was finalized Gainax suddenly raised the asking price causing the deal with Khara to fall though.

-On March 24, 2016 via Toonami's official Facebook and Tumblr pages it was announced that 12 new episodes of FLCL would be produced in cooperation with Production I.G.
-The episodes were split into two individual seasons: FLCL Progressive (フリクリ プログレ, Furikuri Purogure) and FLCL Alternative (フリクリ オルタナ, Furikuri Orutana) which served as sequels to the popular series which were initially broadcast on Adult Swim in August 2003.
-Neon Genesis Evangelion character designer Yoshiyuki Sadamoto designed the characters and Kazuya Tsurumaki, an assistant director on Neon Genesis Evangelion, served as director.
+On March 24, 2016, via Toonami's official Facebook and Tumblr pages, it was announced that Cartoon Network's Adult Swim will produce 12 new episodes of FLCL in cooperation with Production I.G.
+The episodes were split into two individual seasons: FLCL Progressive (フリクリ プログレ, Furikuri Purogure) and FLCL Alternative (フリクリ オルタナ, Furikuri Orutana) which served as sequels to the popular series, which was initially broadcast on Adult Swim in August 2003.

-The synopsis of the series was published by Adult Swim:
+The synopsis of the first sequel season was published by Adult Swim:

 FLCL Progressive, the sequel series, featured the return of original character designer Yoshiyuki Sadamato (as his respective role) and original series creator Kazuya Tsurumaki, who supervised the project.
 Hideto Iwai wrote the scripts, and Katsuyuki Motohiro served as chief director on the project, with each episode featuring a different director: Kazuto Arai, Toshihisa Kaiya, Yuki Ogawa, Yoshihide Ibata, Kei Suezawa, and Hiroshi Ikehata.
 The animation was produced mostly by Production I.G, but studios Production GoodBook and Signal.MD handled episodes 2 and 5, respectively.
 The Pillows contributed to the series soundtrack, although the score was primarily composed by R・O・N from music production company VERYGOO.